High Evolutionary: Publication history

-The High Evolutionary was first mentioned in The Mighty Thor #133 (Oct.
-1966), first appears in The Mighty Thor #134 (Nov.
-1966), and was created by Stan Lee and Jack Kirby.
-His minions appeared before him (but only alluded to him), in issue #132.
+The High Evolutionary was created by writer Stan Lee and artist Jack Kirby.
+He was first mentioned in The Mighty Thor #133 (October 1966) and made his first full appearance the following month, in The Mighty Thor #134 (November 1966); his New Men had been alluded to in the previous issue, #132.

+After his introduction in the Thor comics, the High Evolutionary became central to Marvel's Counter-Earth stories of the early 1970s and to the Warlock series that grew out of them, beginning in Marvel Premiere #1 (April 1972).
+He served as the antagonist of the 1988 company-wide crossover "Evolutionary War", which ran through that year's line of annuals, and returned in the 2008 "Annihilation: Conquest" storyline.

 Fictional character biography

-Herbert Wyndham was born in Manchester, England.
-While a student at Oxford in the 1930s, he took an interest in the work of genetic biologist Nathaniel Essex, and began experimenting with genetic manipulation, building a machine (that he called the genetic accelerator) with which he attempted to "evolve" the rats in his mother's London basement.
-While attending a genetics conference in Geneva, Wyndham was approached by a mysterious man (who was in truth the outcast Inhuman geneticist Phaeder) who handed to him papers containing blueprints for cracking the genetic code.
-With this information to bolster his experiments, Wyndham successfully developed a serum he dubbed "Isotope A".

 Phaeder hands Wyndham the papers to break the genetic code.

+Herbert Wyndham is born in Manchester, England.
+While a student at Oxford in the 1930s, he takes an interest in the work of genetic biologist Nathaniel Essex and begins experimenting with genetic manipulation, building a machine (which he calls the genetic accelerator) with which he attempts to "evolve" the rats in his mother's London basement.
+While attending a genetics conference in Geneva, Wyndham is approached by a mysterious man (who is in truth the outcast Inhuman geneticist Phaeder) who hands him papers containing blueprints for cracking the genetic code.
+With this information to bolster his experiments, Wyndham develops a serum he dubs "Isotope A".

-Although expelled from the university for his single-mindedness, he finally succeeded in evolving his pet Dalmatian Dempsey into a humanoid life form with the intelligence of a chimpanzee.
-However, Dempsey was shot by poachers and Wyndham realized that such creatures as he would create would have no place in the human world.
-In partnership with scientist Jonathan Drew (father of Jessica Drew), Wyndham moved his experiments to the seclusion of Wundagore Mountain in the small Balkan nation of Transia.
-The discovery of uranium on the land (inherited by Drew's wife) provided vast funding, and they bought more land from local baron Gregor Russoff.
+Although expelled from the university for his single-mindedness, he eventually evolves his pet Dalmatian Dempsey into a humanoid form with the intelligence of a chimpanzee.
+However, Dempsey is shot by poachers, and Wyndham realizes that such creatures as he would create would have no place in the human world.
+In partnership with scientist Jonathan Drew (father of Jessica Drew), Wyndham moves his experiments to the seclusion of Mount Wundagore in Transia.
+The discovery of uranium on the land (inherited by Drew's wife) provides vast funding, and they buy more land from local baron Gregor Russoff.

-Assembling a "citadel of science" designed by German scientist Horace Grayson (father of the future Marvel Boy) and built by Moloid slaves supplied by Phaeder, the pair continued their experiment until Drew's daughter fell ill from uranium poisoning and was placed into suspended animation to save her life.
-Subsequently, Drew's wife was attacked and killed by Russoff's werewolf form, and Drew left Wundagore.
-Wyndham, on the other hand, developed a suit of protective silver armor for himself and continued his work.
-Now joined in his work by research assistant Miles Warren (who would later become Jackal), Wyndham was able to make more and more radical breakthroughs, including the genetic acceleration of some local animals into the half-human, half-animal beings that he dubbed his "New Men".
+Assembling a "citadel of science" designed by German scientist Horace Grayson (father of the future Marvel Boy) and built by Moloid slaves supplied by Phaeder, the pair continue their experiment until Drew's daughter falls ill from uranium poisoning and is placed into suspended animation to save her life.
+Subsequently, Drew's wife is attacked and killed by Russoff's werewolf form, and Drew leaves Wundagore.
+Wyndham develops a suit of protective silver armor for himself and continues his work.
+Now joined in his work by research assistant Miles Warren, Wyndham makes increasingly radical breakthroughs, including the genetic acceleration of animals into humanoid beings that he dubbed his "New Men".